-Topi c Materia ality Reporting No. Topic GRI EU Directive Report Reference Envi ronmental dimension: Protecting the environment nt and inc creasing energy e fficiency Action field 2: Climate and energy efficiency 13 Quantification and reduction of GHG emissions Yes Yes Yes Energy and emissions, p.
+Topi Topic ality Reporting No. Topic GRI EU Directive Report Reference Envi ronmental dimension: protecting the environmen nt and inc creasing energy ef ficiency Action field 2: Climate and energy efficiency 13 Quantification and reduction of GHG emissions Yes Yes Yes Energy and emissions, p.
 39 14 Increasing energy efficiency of power plants and grids Yes Yes Yes Energy and emissions, p.
 39 15 Increasing energy efficiency for customers Yes Yes Yes Energy and emissions, p.
 39 16 Reduction of harmful emissions Yes Yes Yes Energy and emissions, p.
-39 17 Offset greenhouse gas emissions with certificates No No No 18 Management of contaminated sites No No No 19 Protection of the visual landscape Yes Yes Yes Local communities, p.
-56 20 Protecting biodiversity Yes No Yes Local communities, p.
-56; effluents and waste, p 21 Reduction in water consumption No No No 22 Reduction of conventional waste No No No 23 Reduction of radioactive waste Yes Yes Yes Effluents and waste, p.
-45 24 Reduction of noise emissions No No No 25 Improve office environment No No Yes, volun- tary Energy and emissions, p.
+39 17 Offset greenhouse gas emissions with certificates No No No - 18 Management of contaminated sites No No No 19 Protection of the visual landscape Yes Yes Yes Local communities, p.
+54 20 Protecting biodiversity Yes No Yes Local communities, p.
+54; effluents and waste, p.
+44 21 Reduction in water consumption No No No - 22 Reduction of conventional waste No No No 23 Reduction of radioactive waste Yes Yes Yes Effluents and waste, p.
+44 24 Reduction of noise emissions No No No 25 Improve office environment No No Yes, volun- tary Energy and emissions, p.
 39